nsnam/ns-3-dev-git/doc/manual/source/develop.rst

 Developer Tools
 ===============

-This chapter describes the development ecosystem generaly used to create new modules.
+This chapter describes the development ecosystem generally used to create new modules.

 .. toctree::
    :maxdepth: 2